Get insights.

 8.1.
 Quantitative Question Types

-- Radio Buttons: This is a question type you should use when you want your respondent to select just one option from your list of all possible choices.
+- Radio Buttons: Use this when you want your respondent to select just one option from your list of all possible choices.

-- Check Boxes: Check Boxes are similar to radio buttons, but checkboxes provide the flexibility to select more than one option from your list of choices.
+- Check Boxes: Check Boxes are similar to radio buttons, but they let respondents select more than one option from your list of choices.

-- Drop-downs: Drop-downs are another excellent way for respondents to select answers.
+- Drop-downs: Drop-downs are another good way for respondents to select answers.
 BlockSurvey supports drop-downs with both single selection and multiple selection.

-- Ranking questions: This question type is a fun and interactive way to engage the respondents.
-The respondents get a chance to rank answers while dragging and dropping.
+- Ranking questions: This type is a fun, interactive way to engage respondents.
+They rank answers by dragging and dropping them.

 8.2.
 Qualitative Question Types

-- “Other” Box: This is an added option included with the radio box that lets respondent select and provide the most expressive answer in their own words.
+- "Other" Box: This is an extra option added to the radio box that lets a respondent select and give the most expressive answer in their own words.

-- Short Text: This is a short text field where the respondents can write a few words or a single sentence about their experience.
-Short Texts are apt for receiving people's names.
+- Short Text: This is a short text field where respondents write a few words or a single sentence about their experience.
+Short Texts work well for collecting people's names.

-- Long Text: Long text is similar to short text but has room for respondents to provide more detailed answers in their own words.
-This is helpful for receiving creative, expressive, and more humane responses.
+- Long Text: Long text is like short text but has room for respondents to give more detailed answers in their own words.
+It is helpful for collecting creative, expressive, and more human responses.

 Test Your Knowledge